worstkiller/JetpackCompose.app/README.md

 [JetpackCompose.app](https://jetpackcompose.app/) is a website that helps you learn more about the biggest change in Android development since its inception.
-It consits of tools, tutorials, resources and examples that help you level up your Jetpack Compose knowledge.
+It consists of tools, tutorials, resources and examples that help you level up your Jetpack Compose knowledge.

 There are 4 main sections in the website: